yiisoft/active-record/docs/create-model.md

 Notes:
 - It needs to use the `MagicPropertiesTrait` to enable magic properties;
-- Compared to dynamic properties, they are stored in the `private array $attributes` property;
+- Compared to dynamic properties, they're stored in the `private array $attributes` property;
-- ✔️ It allows to access relations as properties;
+- ✔️ It allows accessing relations as properties;
-- ❌ It does not use strict typing and can be a reason of hard-to-detect errors;
+- ❌ It doesn't use strict typing and can be a reason of hard-to-detect errors;
 - ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory.
-  In some cases it can be 100 times slower than explicitly defined properties;
+  Sometimes it can be 100 times slower than explicitly defined properties;

 ## Relations